weiyao1996/FlowGAN/README.md

 ### Train

 All configurations can be found in `configs/`.
+The trained models are saved under `logs/models/`.

 ```
 python train_svr.py ./configs/airplane.yaml svr_model_02691156 20 0.000256